spectral-compute/scale-docs/docs/manual/differences.md

 NVIDIA's CUDA implementation converts the `__half` to 32-bit `float`, does the calculation, and converts back.

-SCALE only allows these functoins to be used when the host compiler supports compiling fp16 code directly (via the `_Float16` type).
+SCALE only allows these functions to be used when the host compiler supports compiling fp16 code directly (via the `_Float16` type).
 Current versions of both gcc and clang both support this.